“The appetite for silence is rarely an acquired taste.” – Emily Dickinson

 The Best American Food Writing 2021 by various authors, edited by Samin Nostrat & Silvia Killingsworth

 I ADORE The Best American Food Writing essay collections that come out every year.
-I specifically adore the ones edited by Silvia Killingsworth.
+Someone needs to give Silvia Killingsworth an award.
 Woman knows her shit.
 Each essay from each book deserves time and attention that I won’t get into here, but I will say that the thing I love most about these books is that they bring forth essays that use food as a way to talk about everything under the sun that is not food.
 This, after all, is what good food writing should be.

 The former is an essay about how starvation fundamentally changes the brain, and I could not have been more surprised to find in it the first heavily researched, well written account of what precisely I went through when I developed and suffered from anorexia nervosa.
 As you can glean from the title, the essay isn’t shaped around eating disorders explicitly, which is something I think I appreciated even more about it.
 The topic instead is woven between the lines (and actually is referenced directly at points).
-It hit all the marks without the baggage and bias and wishy washy subjectivity you get in many essays on Anorexia.
+It hit all the marks without the baggage and bias and wishy washy subjectivity you get in many essays on Anorexia (I typically find myself annoyed and frustrated as hell by most writing on the topic, can you tell?).
 I get the sense that this essay has better reception/ a larger audience than a piece on eating disorders would because it is based on a study of grown men, and then is framed around 2020 food insecurity.
 Regardless, it gets at a larger truth that I have always felt like people just don’t talk about.
-I had been waiting for someone to write a smart as hell piece on the subject, and in a round about, non-explicit, read-between-the-lines sort of way, Kelsey Miller did.
+I had been waiting for someone to write a smart, sharp, no bullshit piece on the subject, and in a round about, non-explicit, read-between-the-lines sort of way, Kelsey Miller did.

 The latter essay is about a reference librarian who single handedly constructed a comprehensive timeline mapping food history.
 It is simultaneously one of the most feel-good pieces I read all year and also one of the saddest.